-The Jennu Kurumba are very poor and struggle to make ends meet.
+Most of them work as daily laborers for landlords in plantations in the region.
+They are very poor and struggle to make ends meet.
 A large number of their children drop out of school and take to daily labor early in life because of their family's financial situation.
 As a result, very few of them are literate.
 There is also a clear need for medical, social and economic development for this community.

 Being a close-knit community, they rarely mingle with other neighboring tribal communities.
-The consequences of doing so are severe.
-If any Jennu Kurumba becomes friendly with an outsider, he will be expelled from his community.
+If any Jennu Kurumba becomes friendly with an outsider, he might be expelled from his community.

-What are Their Beliefs?
+What Are Their Needs?

-* God to open doors for the Jennu Kurumba to welcome Jesus into their community.
+Pray for God to open doors for the Jennu Kurumba to welcome Jesus into their community.